MladenMarkovic20/ethereum-transaction-crawler/README.md

 Welcome to my web application repository!
 This guide will help you set up and run the application for the first time.
 The application is built using Node.js and TypeORM for the backend, React for the frontend, and PostgreSQL for the database.
 Both the frontend and backend are written in TypeScript.

-## Prerequisites
+### Prerequisites

 Before you get started, make sure you have the following installed on your system:

-Node.js (LTS version recommended)
+- Node.js (LTS version recommended)
-PostgreSQL (with a database created for the application) Git
+- PostgreSQL (with a database created for the application)
+- Git

-# 1. Clone the Repository
+### Clone the Repository

-To get started, clone this repository to your local machine using Git
+To get started, clone this repository to your local machine using Git.

-# 2. Backend Setup
+### Backend Setup

-Navigate to the backend directory ("./ethereum-transaction-crawler/server/src") Create a .env file in the backend directory and configure the following environment variables:
+1. Navigate to the backend directory (`./ethereum-transaction-crawler/server/src`).
+2. Create a `.env` file in the backend directory and configure the following environment variables:

 DB_USER=postgres
 DB_PASSWORD=postgres
 DB_NAME=etc_db